 - Effective education on professionalism should avoid blaming or judging participants and focus on developing new habits—habits of thinking, solving problems, and managing stress and work responsibilities.

-What is the goal of the RePAIR program?
+What is the goal of the P.I.
+Program?
 (Back to Top)

 - We want to foster professionalism in research and reduce rates of recidivism.

-Why would an institution refer someone to RePAIR rather than terminate employment/training?
+Why would an institution refer someone to the P.I.
+Program rather than terminate employment/training?
 (Back to Top)